Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Related Work

 Recent researches show that instruction tuning could enable large language models (LLMs) to be tailored to specific domains, tasks, or applications by providing explicit instructions or guidelines~\cite{wei2021finetuned}.
 In order to enhance the instruction-following abilities of LLMs, previous works mainly focus on increasing the data sizes through various strategies~\cite{honovich2022unnatural, wang2022self, taori2023stanford, kopf2024openassistant}.
 However, LIMA~\cite{zhou2024lima} illustrates that even a small number of constructed high-quality instructions could empower the model with a powerful instruction-following capability.

 Inspired by LIMA~\cite{zhou2024lima}, Instruction Mining~\cite{cao2023instruction} adopts a linear quality rule and bag of indicators to evaluate the quality of instruction-following data.
 AlpaGasus~\cite{chen2023alpagasus} directly leverages an external LLM (ChatGPT) to score each instruction and then selects 9K Alpaca data with a threshold.
 While their model surpasses the performance of the official Alpaca model which is trained on the complete dataset, this approach may neglect the intrinsic abilities of the base model, relying excessively on external models.
 Li et al.~\shortcite{li2023quantity} present a self-guided approach for LLMs to independently identify and choose relevant instruction pairs from extensive open-source datasets and in their approach they introduce an Instruction-Following Difficulty (IFD) metric as a tool to identify gaps in a model’s responses versus its autonomous generation capability.
-MoDS~\cite{du2023mods} focuses on instruction selection through three criteria: quality (instructional data fidelity), coverage (variety of instruction types), and necessity (impact of instruction on LLM fine-tuning).
+DataTailor~\cite{datatailor} focuses on instruction selection through three criteria: informativeness, uniqueness, and representativeness.